WMI promotes highway safety with new “I Brake for Migration” bumper stickers

-Indeed, according to annual statistics compiled by State Farm Insurance, Wyoming is among the top-ten states for frequency of wildlife collisions.
-We rank number eight, with every driver in the state having one in 85 odds of submitting an insurance claim related to hitting a big game animal.
+According to annual statistics compiled by State Farm Insurance, Wyoming is among the top-ten states for frequency of wildlife collisions.
+We ranked number eight in 2016, with every driver in the state having one in 85 odds of submitting an insurance claim related to hitting a big game animal.

 When we brake for migration, it can be a lifesaver.
 Research conducted by WMI, Wyoming Game and Fish, WYDOT, and many other collaborators has helped us better understand where and why these collisions are likely to occur, and how to avoid them.
 The principal thing drivers can do to avoid hitting a big game animal is to slow down.
 As we drive through the state, we can also be aware of when and where we are most likely to see wildlife on or near roads.
 In their release of the 2016 stats, State Farm notes that the months of highest collision rates are, in order, November, October, and December - i.e., during the autumn migration.